- Summer Guide

 Without agency, wielding star-spangled

-Knives and you swallow your last drops of blood
+Knives and you swallowed your last drops of blood

 From the last worm you had caught.